velociraptor98/raycast-javascript/Readme.md

 # Raycaster in JavaScript

-The following repositoiry contains code for a raytracer written in javascript.
+A straighforward raycaster implemented in javascript for a wolfenstein style map.

 ![Screenshot](/screen.jpg)